25prabhu10/notes/docs/Languages/CSS/CSS.md

 Choosing a font:

-- Choose `Sans-serif` font for heading and Serif for the body or vice-versa
+- Choose `Sans-serif` font for heading and Serif for the body or vice versa

 - Fonts should have good contrasts, like the more important text must be emphasized